WilcoFiers/treevue/README.md

 # Upcoming Features

-- Export a tree to JSON
+- Additional style examples
 - Persistence through local storage
-- Additional style examples
+- Add a way to pass a type to different nodes
 - Automatic collapse when a new branch is opened
 - Options for animation speed and L10n